 NOTE: Record linkage is highly sensitive to the quality of the data being linked.
 Data should first be ‘standardized’ so it is all of a similar quality.

-a.
-This is based on the probability that a number of identifiers match
+- Probabilistic Record Linkage that is based on the probability that a number of identifiers that match

 The vast majority of Data Matching is Probabilistic Data Matching.
 Deterministic links are too inflexible.

 So, just how do you match?
 First, you do what is called blocking.
 You sort the data into similar sized blocks which have the same attribute.
 You identify ‘attributes’ that are unlikely to change.
 This could be surnames, date of birth, color, volume, shape.
 Next you do the matching.
 First, assign a match type for each attribute (there are lots of different ways to match these attributes).
 Names can be matched phonetically; dates can be matched by similarity.
 Next you calculate the RELATIVE weight for each match attribute.
 It’s similar to a measure of ‘importance’.
 Then you calculate the probabilities for matching and also accidentally un-matching those fields.
 Finally, you assign an algorithm for adjusting the relative weight for each attribute to get what is called a ‘Total Match Weight’.
 That is then the probabilistic match for two things.

 - Pick attributes that are unlikely to change

 - Block, sort into similar sized blocks